All Recipes/ Articles and Guides/ Latest Posts

 • Water

-• Vegetables such as asparagus, fennel, Brussels sprouts, broccoli, cauliflower, onions, garlic, ginger, dandelion greens, fresh artichokes, root vegetables, sweet potatoes, yams, fresh herbs, and more
+Some vegetables known for their anti-histamine and anti-inflammatory properties include asparagus, fennel, Brussels sprouts, broccoli, cauliflower, onions, garlic, ginger, dandelion greens, fresh artichokes, root vegetables, sweet potatoes, yams, and fresh herbs.

-• Fresh coconut is a great low-histamine snack, and coconut oil and coconut milk are generally considered safe.
+Fresh coconut is also a great low-histamine snack, while coconut oil and coconut milk are generally considered safe.

-As mentioned above, make sure you don’t add additional stress to your body, as that can trigger more inflammation that can aggravate your histamine intolerance.
-This means avoiding endocrine disruptors and toxic compounds that your cooking methods and tools can release.
+As mentioned earlier, it’s important to avoid adding unnecessary stress to your body, as this can trigger inflammation and worsen histamine intolerance.
+This includes being mindful of endocrine disruptors and toxic compounds that can be released from certain cooking methods and tools.

-• Don’t use nonstick and aluminum baking pans, replace them with glass, ceramic, cast iron, or stainless steel.
+• Replace nonstick and aluminum baking pans with glass, ceramic, cast iron, or stainless steel.

-• Avoid browning and burning food, use clean methods such as sauteing, braising, steaming, boiling, baking at low to medium temperatures.
+• Avoid browning or burning food.
+Stick to cleaner methods like sautéing, braising, steaming, boiling, or baking at low to medium temperatures.

-• For food that usually takes time to cook, use fast cooking tools such as a pressure cooker.
+• For foods that typically take longer to cook, use fast-cooking tools like a pressure cooker.

 • Avoid slow cooking methods and smoking.

-• When eating out, stick to simple side dishes like grilled or boiled asparagus, broccoli, baked sweet potato.
-For protein choose freshly wild-caught fish or steak.
+When eating out, choose simple side dishes like grilled or boiled asparagus, broccoli, or baked sweet potato.
+For protein, go with freshly wild-caught fish or steak.

 Supplements, in general, should address your individual deficiencies and needs, which you will know if you work with a doctor and get the necessary tests to identify and work on the root cause of your histamine intolerance.

 Fortunately, a few supplements can help when you don’t control how much histamine you get from food.
-My favorite histamine intolerance supplements are:
+My favorite histamine intolerance supplements are (For the SeekingHealth affiliate link; use discount code CLAUDIA10 for 10% OFF):

-The compatibility list compiled by the Swiss Interest Group Histamine Intolerance, which is updated regularly, is my favorite.
-It is very complex and helpful when you have a question about a particular ingredient or food item.
+The compatibility list compiled by the Swiss Interest Group Histamine Intolerance is my favorite resource.
+It’s regularly updated and offers a detailed guide when you need clarity on a specific ingredient or food item.

 You will find the links to some of my low-histamine recipes and meal ideas below: